 - If working or studying late, arrange to leave with a friend.
-Lock doors and windows if workina late alone. - Refrain from getting in elevators with people who look out of place or behave in a strange • When returning to a vehicle, have the keys or threatening way.
-Always immediately reout while approaching.
-Check the interior port suspicious people or conditions to 911. before getting inside. - If being followed, go to a populated area. . - Be alert to any suspicious persons or vehicles. - Carry a fully charged cell phone with emergency numbers preprogrammed
+Lock doors and windows if working late alone. - Refrain from getting in elevators with people who look out of place or behave in a strange or threatening way.
+Always immediately report suspicious people or conditions to 911. - If being followed, go to a populated area. - Be alert to any suspicious persons or vehicles. - Carry a fully charged cell phone with emergency numbers preprogrammed